ebdrup/json-schema-benchmark/reports/json-model.md

 # [`json-model`](https://github.com/geraintluff/json-model) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`json-model`](https://github.com/geraintluff/json-model) homepage to learn if that is the case for these tests.
+Go to the [`json-model`](https://github.com/geraintluff/json-model) homepage to learn if that is the case for these tests.

 |test failed|reason